kuloody/ABM/README.md

 Use the following link to download Python version 3.7.5 https://www.python.org/downloads/release/python-375/

-Choose the compatible version to your operating system
+Choose the compatible file to your operating system and run the executable installer.

 Check that Python is installed using: